 All Idaho nursing schools operate under the Idaho Statewide Nursing Articulation Agreement, which is designed to facilitate the progression of nurses from one educational level to the next.

-This agreement provides for escrow credits, which are a means for nurses to be granted academic credits for previous nursing knowledge without having to take tests.
+This agreement provides for escrow credits, which are a means for nurses to be granted academic credits for previous nursing knowledge without having to take additional coursework.
 At LC State, these credits are held in “escrow” until the RN successfully completes the BSN program.
-At that time, the student’s Academic Advisor calculates how many escrow credits are needed to fulfill institutional policies for graduation.
+At that time, the student’s Academic Advisor calculates how many credits are needed to fulfill institutional policies for graduation in the following three categories.

 There is an administrative fee of $20.00 per escrow credit to have these credits appear on the student’s transcript.
 In the example used above, this student would pay $20.00 each for two escrow credits, or $40.00.